leapwallet/cosmos-node-setup/docs/operating.md

     | grep $MONIKER
 ```

-## Track Validator Signing

-To track the validator's signing history:
+If the validator is in the active set, then you can track its signing history:

 ```shell
 $DAEMON_NAME query slashing signing-info ($DAEMON_NAME tendermint show-validator)